Federal University Dutse

 The Federal University Dutse (FUD), is one of the nine universities created by the Federal Government of Nigeria in 2011.

-FUD offers both undergraduate and postgraduate programs (Pgde.Msc. and as well as PhD.)
+FUD offers both undergraduate and postgraduate programs (Pgde.Msc. as well as PhD.)

 The Federal University, Dutse (FUD) held its first convocation ceremony on January 16, 2016.

-Delivering his speech at the convocation ceremony the Pioneer vice chancellor of the university Professor Jibirilla Dahiru Aminu (OFR) revealed that the university has scored over 80 percent marks from the assessment made by National Council of university on facilities and academic effectiveness.
+Delivering his speech at the convocation ceremony the Pioneer Vice Chancellor of the University Professor Jibrilla Dahiru Aminu (OFR) revealed that the university has scored over 80 percent marks from the assessment made by National Council of University on Facilities and Academic Effectiveness.

-Delivering his speech at the convocation ceremony the Pioneer vice chancellor of the university Professor Jibirilla Dahiru Aminu (OFR) revealed that the university has scored over 80 percent marks from the assessment made by National Council of University on facilities and academic effectiveness.
+Delivering his speech at the convocation ceremony the Pioneer Vice Chancellor of the University, Professor Jibrilla Dahiru Aminu (OFR) revealed that the university has scored over 80 percent marks from the assessment made by National Council of University on facilities and academic effectiveness.